Adelino Sitoy

 Sitoy was born on February 6, 1936.
-After he obtained a law degree from University of San Carlos, he attended University of Southern Philippines for a master's degree.
-He had teaching position in various universities in Cebu and later became the dean of the College of Law of the University of Cebu from 2002 to 2007.
+After he obtained a law degree from University of San Carlos, he attended University of Southern Philippines for his Masters of Law Degree.
+He was the first President of the Integrated Bar of the Philippines Cebu Chapter.
+He also had teaching position in various universities in Cebu and later became the dean of the College of Law of the University of Cebu from 2002 to 2007.
 From 1963 to 1969, he was Cebu City's prosecutor.
 He also was voted to Cordova's legislative council, and to the Sangguniang Panlalawigan of Cebu (Cebu Provincial Board) from 1975 to 1984.
 During the regime of Ferdinand Marcos, he was an assemblyman from 1984 to 1986.
+From 1995 to 1998, he was appointed as Commissioner of the Cebu Ports Authority (CPA).
 He was elected mayor of Cordova from 2007 to 2016.

 Known for his support for the regional language, Cebuano, he was the president of the writers' group Lubas sa Dagang Bisaya (Ludabi) and a founder of Akademiyang Bisaya, one of the organizations responsible for the publication of Cebuano-English dictionary.

 He died of cardiac arrest on April 15, 2021, aged 85, a few days after he underwent angioplasty and weeks after he was positive with COVID-19.